ErpNetDocs/tech/modules/crm/pricing/line-discounts/concepts/determine-line-discount.md

 If no line discount satisfies the filtering conditions, no line discount is returned.

 If discounts from multiple levels are present in the sales document line, this algorithm is executed separately for each level.
-For more information, see [Multiple line discounts](../../multiple-line-discounts.md).
+For more information, see [Multi-level line discounts](multi-level-line-discounts.md).

 ## Troubleshooting line discount determination